Restaurants will offer creative 3-courses for $28 while others will offer a 2 for $28 for 3-courses Aug 13-24. ...more

 Habitats, which transports visitors through the natural environments of Michigan.

 Newcomers: The People of This Place, celebrating immigrant groups who helped make Grand Rapids what it is today.

 Streets of Old Grand Rapids, a detailed recreation of an 1890s street scene.

 Temporary exhibits have ranged from massive touring shows like "Bodies Revealed" to locally curated collections like "All Dressed Up - 1950s Style."
-One of the biggest shows in the Museum's history is coming in February 2013 - "Titanic: The Artifact Exhibition."
+One of the biggest shows in the Museum's history was here in 2013 - "Titanic: The Artifact Exhibition."